What Is Earned Wage Access?

 How does earned wage access work?

-Every day you go to work (or use accrued leave benefits), you earn money.
+Every day that you go to work or use accrued leave benefits, you earn money.
 But that money isn’t paid out until your company’s payday, which is usually every two to four weeks.
+If employees need funds from their salary, but they can’t wait until payday and they want to avoid taking on credit card or personal loan debt, that’s where an EWA program can help.

-Many companies that utilize EWA programs do so through an app that integrates directly with their employer’s payroll and time systems.
-This allows employees to see their available balance in real time and transfer it instantly to a digital wallet, bank account or card, thus giving them access to much-needed funds.
+Many companies that use EWA programs do so through an app that integrates directly with their employer’s payroll and time systems.
+This allows employees to see their available balance in real time and transfer it instantly to a digital wallet, bank account or card.

 Using the app, employees can: